Ian-Stewart/CUDARaytracer/README.md

     nvcc raytracer.cu -lglut -lGL -lGLU -o ../bin/raytracer

 Note: nvcc does not like gcc 4.6+.
-To successfully compile, you will need to install an older version of gcc or modify your cuda host_config.h from this
+To successfully compile, you will need to install an older version of gcc or modify your cuda host_config.h.
+To get nvcc to work, change the line

     #error -- unsupported GNU version! gcc 4.7 and up are not supported!